patrickyoung/timeserver/docs/DESIGN.md

 - MCP tool handlers emit structured events for successful and error cases.

 ### 6.2 Metrics (Prometheus)
-- `pkg/metrics` defines all collectors: HTTP counters/histograms/gauges, MCP tool metrics, and a build info gauge.
+- `pkg/metrics` defines all collectors: HTTP counters/histograms/gauges, MCP tool metrics, auth metrics, and a build info gauge.
+- **Auth metrics** (ADR 0005): Track authentication attempts (by path and status), auth duration, and token verification results.
 - Middleware and tool wrappers ensure instrumentation is automatic for every handler.
 - `/metrics` endpoint is exposed by default and integrated with container/Kubernetes manifests.